Coder787-source/OmniChess/README.md

 wget -qO- [https://raw.githubusercontent.com/Coder787-source/OmniChess/main/uninstall.sh](https://raw.githubusercontent.com/Coder787-source/OmniChess/main/uninstall.sh) | bash
 ```

-> ⚠️ **Note:** Stockfish compilation is optimised for your hardware and may take 3–30 minutes depending on your Pi model.

 ---

 ## 💻 Other Platforms

 ### 🪟 Windows x86-64

-> ⚠️ **Note:** Make sure Python is installed and added to PATH.

 1. Download the **x86-64 AVX2** Stockfish binary and rename it to `stockfish-windows-x86-64-avx2.exe`.
 2. Place it in the same folder as `OmniChess-Windows-x86-64.py`.